proxima-one/plonky2/starky2/src/starky2lib/idx_keyed_trie/ACHITECTURE.md

 ## State Machine

-The state machine, at a high level, constructs the trie and computes the root in three phases:
+The state machine, at a high level, constructs the trie and computes the root in two phases
 1. In the first phase, the state machine constructs the *uncompressed* trie structure in the template, which is described in greater detail lbelow.
-2. In the second phase, the state machine compresses the template into a patricia trie.
-3. In the third phase, the state machine traverses the template in reverse-depth-first order and, non-deterministically looking up hashes from the hash memory, constructs an RLP item for each node
+2. In the second phase, the state machine traverses the template.
+At each node, if the node can be compressed, it does so.
+Then, it writes out the RLP input entry.

 The hash corresponding to the greatest `op_id` (i.e. the index of the last node constructed during traversal) is the root hash.